eaardal/peek-imports/README.md

 ## How to use

-1. Anywhere in a code file, use the command `Peeky: Peek Imports`.
+1. Anywhere in a code file, use the command `Peeky: Peek Imports` (`ctrl+i`).
 2. A Peek Window will open at your current position, but it will contain the import statements at the top of the file.
+The cursor should be set at the first line after the last import statement.
 3. Insert a new import statement or modify an existing one, then press Escape to close the Peek Window and continue writing code where you left of.

 ### Keybindings